 Ex-BJP minister calls woman tehsildar 'heroine', sparks row

-Instead of respecting the working women, the BJP leader is bringing shame to them by making comments on their looks," she alleged.
-"Making such remarks about woman's looks amounts to outraging the modesty," she added.
+Instead of respecting the working women, the BJP leader is bringing shame to them by making comments on their looks," senior NCP leader and MLC Vidya Chavan said.
+"Making such remarks about a woman's looks amount to outraging her modesty," she added.

+The BJP blamed media for "twisting" Lonikar's statement.
+BJP spokesperson Shirish Boralkar said Lonikar was speaking about development of farmers.
+"His statement was presented in a twisted manner by the media," he added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)